Background

 Organizers

-On purpose this is organised in an informal way by three individuals.
+On purpose AFI is organised by three individuals belonging to organisations with a long standing reputation in the organic sector.
 As much as possible they work through sector organisations to avoid politicking, to avoid that some companies, or some certifiers dominate the process.
-The meetings have been sponsored by governments and the sector organisations.
+The AFI-meetings have been sponsored by governments and the sector organisations.

 Results

-The result is that stakeholders better understand and trust each other, and see each other’s limitations.
+The result is that stakeholders better understand and trust each other, and see each other's limitations.
 There is a commitment in the organic sector to address fraud jointly.
-It is becoming clear what can be done and perhaps how.
-There is a need to continue with the open, participatory tripartite process.
-There is a need for a sort of secretariat to facilitate the process of information gathering, improving, communication and cooperation between different types of stakeholders, cross border.
+It is clear what can be done and how.
+There is a need to continue with the open, participatory process.